Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-03-24-how-to-use-rife-3d-frequencies-for-abscesses-secondary.md

 tweet-title: How to Use Rife 3D Frequencies for Abscesses Secondary
 tweet-description: Abscesses secondary are a type of infection that occurs when bacteria or other microorganisms enter a wound or a damaged tissue and cause pus to accumulate.
 They can cause pain, swelling, redness, fever, and sometimes serious complications.
 date: 2023-03-24
-keywords: frequency benefits, Brain Beats, Frequencies, Rife 3D Frequencies for Abscesses Secondary, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, Rife 3D Frequencies for Abscesses Secondary, Brain wave entrainment, sound therapy, Rife 3D Frequencies for Abscesses Secondary benefits
 ---

 Abscesses secondary are a type of infection that occurs when bacteria or other microorganisms enter a wound or a damaged tissue and cause pus to accumulate.
 They can cause pain, swelling, redness, fever, and sometimes serious complications.